ssenior45/ssenior45.github.io/_posts/2016-01-21-sql_destroys_database.md

 The memory being consumed by each of these processes was in the GB.

-We stabilised the service and then the post-mortem began.
+Service was stabilised and then the post-mortem began.

 It seems using xmlserialize on such a large dataset is the root cause of the issue since oracle builds a temporary lob segment in memory to store the results.